snowleo/resonite-simple-networking/README.md

 # neosvr-simple-networking
-Rust Server for simple communication in NeosVR
+Rust WebSocket Server for simple communication in NeosVR